English name: Banded Kukri Snake (aka “Fasciolated Kukri Snake”)

 Habitat: Evergreen forest, parks, and agriculture.

-Danger to humans: No danger to humans.
+Danger to humans: No danger to humans, though its sharp teeth can give a painful bite.

 Conservation status and threats: No known conservation threats.